-Plant domestication has large effects on plant genetic variation, including variation controlling pathogen resistance.
-In response to specialist pathogens, domesticated plant varieties are typically more sensitive than their wild relatives.
-Domestication poses a strong genetic bottleneck, reducing diversity genome-wide.
-In particular, domesticated host susceptibility may increase due to bottlenecks at pathogen resistance loci.
-This loss of resistance is assumed to extend to all domesticated varieties, particularly if cultivated plants experience reduced selective pressures from pathogens.
-In contrast, domesticated plants can experience increased selective pressures from some pathogens.
-These evolutionary patterns are assumed to hold for generalist pathogens and their domesticated hosts as well.
-However, we have less information about how domestication of hosts affects disease due to generalist pathogens.
-It is possible that generalist pathogens are relatively insensitive to domestication and these genetic bottlenecks.
+A key evolutionary process in plants that has affected resistance to specialist pathogens is domestication from wild plants to crop plants.
+Domesticated plant varieties are typically more sensitive to specialist pathogens than are their wild relatives, and pathogens may evolve higher virulence on domesticated hosts {Stuckenbrock 2008}.
+Further, the process of domestication typically imposes a strong genetic bottleneck that reduces genetic diversity in the crop plant, and often decreases the germplasm of available resistance alleles in the crop plant against specialist pathogens.
+This loss of diversity in resistance alleles is assumed to extend to all domesticated varieties, particularly if cultivated plants experience reduced selective pressures from pathogens.
+These general evolutionary patterns, of lower resistance and allelic diversity found when studying the interaction of specialist pathogens with crop plants, are assumed to similarly hold for generalist pathogens and their domesticated hosts.
+However, we have less information about how crop host domestication affects disease caused by generalist pathogens, when the resistance to these pathogens is quantitative and polygenic rather than qualitative and monogenic.
+As such, there is a need to conduct a detailed analysis of how domestication may alter the interaction of a plant with a broad generalist pathogen.

 Botrytis cinerea provides a model generalist pathogen for studying quantitative interactions with plant hosts, and underlying evolutionary processes for this generalist in contrast to specialist pathogens.
-B. cinerea is a broad generalist pathogen that can infect most tested plants from bryophytes to eudicots and causes pre- and post-harvest crop losses in many plant species (Nicot and Baille 1996, Elad, Williamson et al. 2007, Fillinger and Elad 2015).
+Botrytis cinerea is a broad generalist pathogen that can infect most tested plants from bryophytes to eudicots and causes pre- and post-harvest crop losses in many plant species (Nicot and Baille 1996, Elad, Williamson et al. 2007, Fillinger and Elad 2015).
 Individual isolates of B. cinerea display the same broad host range as the generalist species (Deighton, Muckenschnabel et al. 2001, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Corwin, Copeland et al. 2016) in contrast to pathogens like Fusarium oxysporum where the species can infect a number of hosts, but each isolate is highly host specific (Katan 1999).
 Even though B. cinerea isolates have broad host ranges, individual isolates display significant variation in virulence phenotypes.
-Genetic variation in the production of the phytotoxins, botrydial and botcinic acid, differentially controls virulence on host plants including tomato (Siewers, Viaud et al. 2005, Dalmais, Schumacher et al. 2011).
-Additionally, B. cinerea has genetic variation in virulence genes which control degradation of different plant cell walls.
-This genetic variation appears to contribute to quantitative differences in virulence (ten Have, Mulder et al. 1998).
-Further, natural variation at three B. cinerea polygalacturonase loci contributes to virulence on plant hosts, likely through diversifying selection and some host specialization of individual loci (Rowe and Kliebenstein 2007).
-More recently, natural variation in VELVET, a gene involved in development and secondary metabolism, was found to be necessary for oxalic acid production.
-Variation in VELVET led to quantitative variation in virulence on multiple host plants (Schumacher, Pradier et al. 2012).
-Isolates of B. cinerea are also highly variable genome-wide; at XX it is more variable than previously studied pathogens, andAs such, B. cinerea has the potential for identifying natural genetic variation controlling quantitative virulence.
+Genetic variation between pathogen isolates in the production of the phytotoxins, botrydial and botcinic acid, differentially controls virulence on host plants including tomato (Siewers, Viaud et al. 2005, Dalmais, Schumacher et al. 2011).
+More recently, natural variation in VELVET, a gene involved in development and secondary metabolism, led to quantitative variation in virulence on multiple host plants (Schumacher, Pradier et al. 2012).
+Additionally, B. cinerea has genetic variation in virulence genes that can control degradation of different plant cell walls (Rowe and Kliebenstein 2007).
+In combination, the genetic variation in diverse virulence mechanisms can contribute to the formation of quantitative differences in virulence between the isolates (ten Have, Mulder et al. 1998).
+In support of this the high level of genomic sequence diversity spread through the genome of B. cinerea, found through sequencing of diverse B. cinerea isolates.
+The polymorphism rate in B. cinerea is XXX which is more variable than previously studied pathogens, and on par with XXXX (CITATION).
+Further, these isolates show that the species has a high level of recombination and genomic admixture.
+As such, this collection of B. cinerea isolates contains genetic variation in a wide range of virulence mechanisms creating the potential to challenge the host with a blend of diverse virulence mechanisms and identify the pathogen variation controlling quantitative virulence even in non-model plant systems.